E-books & Guides Resources to reinvent your customer service experience.

 Text-based chatbots can live on any communication channel.
 Whether that’s a traditional mobile carrier channel (SMS), a messaging app (Facebook Messenger, WeChat), social networks like Twitter, or a live chat widget embedded on a website or mobile app.
 Whichever channel you choose, the chatbot's capabilities are limited to what the channel offers.
 Sometimes the right channel of communication opens up new perspectives for better customer service.

-Chatbots are about a continuous flow of conversation that allows for any number of responses
+Chatbots are about a continuous flow of conversation that allows for any number of

-are always visible to both parties.
+previous interactions are always visible to both parties.

 This means the customer's queries and chatbot's responses can never be analyzed in isolation – they are always part of a larger conversation.
 What Information Design is to mobile apps and websites, Conversation Design is to designing chatbots.

 Integrations open up endless possibilities for the chatbot.
-If you are already using a
+If you are already using

-self-service or help desk platform (web or voice), you may want to integrate it with the
+self-service or help desk platform (web or voice), you may want to integrate it with

 For example, if your CRM (Customer Relationship Management) identifies your customer and provides order status information, then this information can add context to the customer's queries.
 Similarly, your chatbot can integrate with your help desk software to automatically create a ticket for unresolved queries.